ceydaecearslan/EcoRush_Unity/README.md

   git clone https://github.com/ceydaecearslan/EcoRush_Unity.git
 ```

 • Open Unity Hub.
-Click on the 'Add' button and select the directory where you cloned or extracted the ZIP the project.
+Click on the 'Add' button and select the directory where you cloned the project or extracted the ZIP.

 • Then the project should start automatically in a few seconds.
 ## In-Game Screenshots